 The International Building Code is supplemented ((by)) with the following appendix:

-Sea-Tac noise program area (IBC AZ 108).
-Noise determined construction requirements detailed in this chapter shall be applied to new construction and additions of all structures, except for not normally inhabited portions of warehouses, storage buildings and similar structures as determined by the director, within the designated ((program)) areas of the Port of Seattle's Noise Remedy ((Program)) Boundary. ((The applicable program areas are the Neighborhood Reinforcement Area and the Cost Share Insulation Area.))
+((Sea-Tac)) Seattle-Tacoma noise program area (IBC AZ 108). ((Noise determined)) Noise-determined construction requirements detailed in this chapter shall be applied to new construction and additions ((of all structures)) within the designated areas of the Port of Seattle's Noise Remedy Boundary, except for not-normally-inhabited portions of warehouses, storage buildings and similar structures as determined by the director((, within the designated program areas of the Port of Seattle's Noise Remedy Program.
+The applicable program areas are the Neighborhood Reinforcement Area and the Cost Share Insulation Area)).
 Specific construction requirements ((for these two areas)) are:

 (((a) Neighborhood Reinforcement Area: